Square Root Calculator – Free √ Cube Root & Nth Root Calculator | Step-by-Step Solutions

 √(−a) = i√a

-Manual estimation method using Babylonian (Heron's) algorithm — no calculator needed.
+Manual methods using the Babylonian (Heron's) algorithm — converges rapidly to any precision.

 1

-Choose an initial estimate b close to the answer.
+Choose an initial estimate b near the expected answer.

 2

-Divide the original number a by your estimate to get c: c = a ÷ b
+Divide the number by your estimate: c = a ÷ b

 3